vgteam/recombination-aware-giraffe-experiments/README.md

 This repo also includes machinery for doing parameter search experiments, to find the best combinations of parameters for `vg giraffe`, in order to generate Giraffe parameter presets.

-To use it, first update `parameter_search_config.tsv` to describe the names of the parameters you want to vary, their Python type (`int` or `float`), their min, max, and current default values, and the sampling strategy to distribute sampled values (`uniform` or `log`).
+To use it, first update `parameter_search_config.tsv` to describe the names of the parameters you want to vary, their Python type (`bool`, `int` or `float`, or `flag`), their min, max, and current default values, and the sampling strategy to distribute sampled values (`uniform` or `log`).
 (The default value is used for previously-sampled conditions from before you added the parameter to the file.)
+If the min and max values are equal, the type and sampling strategy are ignored.
+A `flag` parameter is like a `bool`, but the parameter itself is passed or not passed, instead of being passed a bool value.

 Then, run `parameter_search.py`, with the `--count` option set to the number of points to sample in multi-dimensional parameter space.
 This populates `./hash_to_parameters.tsv` with several sample point hash values and their corresponding parameter sets.